 What if orthotics are recommended?

 Your Physio will discuss the options with you.
 If you’d benefit from orthotics you can choose between ‘off the shelf’ orthotics or customised.
 There are differences in quality, durability and price, but we will help you decide what’s the best option for you, without pressure or obligation.
-Our ‘off the shelf’ orthotics are £65 and custom made orthotics are £395.
+Custom made orthotics are £395.

 If you think you could benefit from orthotics, then give us a call to book in for a no obligation Gaitscan.